Chris Forino-Joseph

 Christian Kai John Forino-Joseph (born 26 April 2000) is a professional footballer who plays as a defender for club Bolton Wanderers.
 Born in England, he plays for the Saint Lucia national football team.

 He is a product of the Brentford Academy and played his first senior football with non-League clubs Wingate & Finchley and Loughborough University.

 Club career

 Early years

 A defender, Forino-Joseph began his youth career with spells in the Soccer Chance Academy, the Brentford Academy and Cheshunt U18.
 After a break from football to focus on education, he signed his first professional contract with the U23 team at League Two club Colchester United in July 2018.
 Forino-Joseph was released when his one-year contract expired and joined Isthmian League Premier Division club Wingate & Finchley in September 2019.
 He made 20 appearances and scored one goal during the COVID-19-affected 2019–20 season.
-Forino had a spell at United Counties League Premier Division club Loughborough University during the first half of the 2020–21 season, which was again abandoned early due to COVID-19.
+Forino-Joseph had a spell at United Counties League Premier Division club Loughborough University during the first half of the 2020–21 season, which was again abandoned early due to COVID-19.